-Exhibit #7
+Exhibit #7 Evaluation and Management (E&M) Documentation Guidelines for Colorado Workers' Compensation Claims

-Evaluation and Management (E&M) Documentation Guidelines for Colorado Workers' Compensation Claims Effective for Dates of Service on and after 1/1/2018
+Effective for Dates of Service on and after 1/1/2019

 This E&M Guidelines for Colorado Workers' Compensation Claims is intended for the providers who manage injured workers' medical and non-medical care.
 Providers may also use the "1997 Documentation Guidelines for Evaluation and Management Services" as developed by Medicare.
-The Level of Service is determined by:
+The Level of Service is determined by these three components: